-Late assignments will be accepted only in exceptional circumstances and at the discretion or the instructor.
-Assignments submitted after the deadline may be penalized with a grade reduction.
+Late assignments will need to be discussed prior to due date and will be accepted only in exceptional circumstances and at the discretion of the instructor.
+Assignments submitted after the deadline will be penalized with a grade reduction.

 EXPECTATIONS FOR WRITING